- Home

-Vitamin B6, also known as pyridoxine, is one of the essential vitamins the body needs to stay healthy.
+Vitamin B6, also known as pyridoxine, is an essential vitamins that the body needs to stay healthy.

-Used to convert nutrients to energy and create red blood cells and neurotransmitters, the benefits of vitamin B6 include supporting a healthy immune system, promoting brain function, and boosting metabolism.
+Used to convert nutrients into energy and create red blood cells and neurotransmitters, the benefits of vitamin B6 include supporting a healthy immune system, promoting brain function, and boosting metabolism.

-Below, we’ll cover everything you need to know about vitamin B6, including other health benefits, the best food sources, and how to make sure you’re getting enough.
+Below, we’ll cover everything you need to know about vitamin B6, including its health benefits, the best food sources, and how to make sure you’re getting enough.

 What is vitamin B6?